scalapb/ScalaPB/README.md

 - Conversion to and from JSON

-- Support user-defined options (in 0.5.29)
+- Support user-defined options (since 0.5.29)

 Versions
 ========